MigActCZ/website/README.md

 # Content
 Entire site uses page bundles.
 Therefore images are local to their content.
-Metadata - date is taken from gitinfo.
-Only old imported content uses frontmatter.
+Date is provided by CMS.
 Default Hugo [ordering](https://gohugo.io/configuration/front-matter/) should work.
+Also considered using :gitinfo as fallback for Date.
+But figured it'll be easier for users when visible.

 # Internationalization
 Most of the content is localized using file names.
 There shouldn't be difference in content.
 Everything should be available in both languages.